FanaroEngineering/fanaro_sabaki_theme_collection/README.md

-# Fanaro Sabaki Theme Collection
+# Fanaro's Sabaki Theme Collection

 > This collection is still under construction.
 And, at any rate, even if you think some of the themes are *bad*, they still serve the purpose of illustrating bad practices &mdash; like too much constrast.